garengh4/garengh4/README.md

 ### Welcome! 👋

-Hi, My name is Garen and I am an Electrical Eng.
+Hi, my name is Garen and I am an Electrical Eng.
 Grad!
 I work mainly with java springboot and sometimes delve into Angular and NodeJS.

 My current mission is code readability because I believe beingAbleToTeach = fullyUnderstanding.
 This as a result has pushed me to Object-Oriented principles and Model-View-Controller architecture.